nyanlien/nyan-ai/README.md

-# nyan-ai
+# Nyan AI – A Chrome Extension for Conversational Task Automation
-Nyan AI is a dialogue-based, task-oriented AI framework that blends the charm of a catgirl persona with intelligent task execution.
-Designed for natural conversations and mission-style interactions, Nyan AI can search, reason, and recommend actions based on individual user preferences via player profiling.
+Nyan AI is a Chrome Extension that brings a smart, catgirl-style AI assistant directly into your browser.
+Combining character-based dialogue with goal-oriented intelligence, Nyan AI can understand natural language commands and perform tasks across the web — all while personalizing responses based on your unique profile.